SARAH-GAKII/Excel-Business-Intelligence-Dashboard-From-Raw-Data-to-Insight./README.md

 # Excel Financial Analysis Project 📊

 This project showcases advanced Excel skills applied to a structured financial dataset.
-It includes data analysis, custom calculations, and interactive dashboards.
+It includes data analysis, custom calculations, and an interactive dashboard.

 ## Project Overview